jblopen/mcupsdk-core-k3/docs_src/docs/api_guide/examples/networking/enet_netxduo_cpsw_mac.md

 On @VAR_SOC_NAME, we can do ethernet based communication using CPSW as HW mechanism
   - CPSW is a standard ethernet switch + port HW
   - It uses ethernet driver underneath with NetxDuo TCP/IP networking stack
   - CPSW can be configured in two modes: Switch or MAC.
-For more details, \ref ENET_LWIP_CPSW_OPERATING_MODES

 This example does the following
 - Initializes the ethernet driver for the underlying HW.
 - Initializes the NetxDuo stack for TCP/UDP IP.